The Best Sex Toy Cleaners For Those That Take Hygiene Seriously

 Viruses that can be transmitted through an unclean sex toy used over a short period of time include:

-- Hepatitis B & C — both bloodborne diseases, Hep B can live outside of the body for up to a week; Hep C can survive for up to 4 days
+- Hepatitis B & C — both bloodborne diseases, Hep B can live outside the body for at least 7 days and Hep C can do the same for up to 6 weeks

 - Herpes — does not live long outside of the body